 - Some Sexually Transmitted Diseases (N.R.S.
 441A; STDs): If you have a positive test for Chlamydia, Gonorrhea, Syphilis and/or HIV/AIDS, we are required by law to report the results to the Washoe County Health District.
 A nurse may contact you to provide information about your treatment and sexual contacts.
 This is to provide your contacts or partners with the opportunity for testing and treatment.

-- Data on STD, HIV, AIDS, and risk behaviors
+- Data on STDs and HIV

 - Assistance to community based organizations

 - Notifying partners and other contacts about possible infection

 - Free & confidential HIV & STD testing throughout the community

 We offer free, confidential HIV and STD (chlamydia, gonorrhea and syphilis) testing throughout the community!
 We use rapid HIV tests, so the results are available in 20 minutes.
 STD results are available one week after the testing was completed.

 People who have symptoms of a STD (discharge, pain during sex, pain while urinating) and people that have been told by a sex partner that they have a STD or might have been exposed, need to make an appointment in the Sexual Health Clinic (775-328-2470).
 Exams and medications are not available during our community testing and we want to make sure that you have the opportunity for treatment at the clinic.

 |Our Center||1745 S Wells Reno||1st & 3rd Fridays of the month||3:00 - 5:45 pm|

 |Eddy House||423 E Sixth St Reno||4th Monday of the month||3:00 - 5:00 pm|